6th December, 2023

-Most, if not all, accidents are preventable.
+Accidents are preventable.
 But they do say hindsight is a wonderful thing.
 It's easier to look back and see that there was a better way, once you have learned from your mistakes.
 Accident and near-miss reporting can be a proactive safety measure, preventing future accidents.

-Many people look at accident reporting as a reactive health and safety measure.
+And many people look at accident reporting as just a reactive health and safety measure.
 Or even worse, just a way to comply with laws like RIDDOR.

 Some accidents and incidents require reporting under the reporting of injuries, diseases and dangerous occurrences (RIDDOR) regulations.
 By law, these must be reported to the HSE to comply with the regulations.

-Other accidents are put in the accident book, first aid is given where required but no formal report is made to management – after all, it was only a minor cut and a quick clean and plaster and then everyone could get back to work.
+Other accidents are put in the accident book, and first aid is given where required but no formal report is made to management – after all, it was only a minor cut and a quick clean and plaster and then everyone could get back to work.

 Just because an accident isn't RIDDOR reportable, doesn't mean it should be ignored.
 All accidents and incidents should be reported internally so you can prevent them from occurring again.

-For example, if your employees in a particular office kept banging there head on a shelf placed in an awkward position at head height, but this only ever resulted in a minor cut or no injury at all, it would not be reportable under RIDDOR.
+For example, if your employees in a particular office kept banging their head on a shelf placed in an awkward position at head height, but this only ever resulted in a minor cut or no injury at all, it would not be reportable under RIDDOR.

 Over time, those employees working in that office might even stop banging their heads, they have become aware of the hazard and will no doubt take action to avoid it - no one likes a bump to the head!